Christopher Hall (producer): Career

-Hall started his career as an assistant director on feature films with David Hare (Strapless (1989) and Paris by Night), Ken Russell (The Lair of the White Worm (1988), and as a floor manager or assistant director on TV shows such as Inspector Morse and Porterhouse Blue.
+Hall started his career as an assistant director on feature films with David Hare (Strapless in 1989 and Paris by Night), Ken Russell (The Lair of the White Worm in 1988), and as a floor manager or assistant director on TV shows such as Inspector Morse and Porterhouse Blue.
 Working his way up through the grades, he became a line producer and then a fully fledged producer.
 In 1996, he produced The Final Passage, directed by his father Peter Hall, which won BAFTA and RTS awards for Cinematography.

 One of his best-known productions is The Lost World (2001) starring Peter Falk, Bob Hoskins, James Fox, and Matthew Rhys.
 The production was noted for stripping the Conan Doyle text of racial overtones.
 He also produced the television film Archangel (2005) for the BBC, starring Daniel Craig, which was adapted from a 1998 Robert Harris thriller by Dick Clement and Ian La Frenais and filmed on location in Moscow and Latvia.

 In 2011, for Hat Trick and ITV, Hall produced Case Sensitive starring Olivia Williams.
 Hound of the Baskervilles (2002), which starred Richard E. Grant, John Nettles, Ian Hart, Richard Roxburgh and Geraldine James and received a BAFTA nomination for best sound, was another of Hall's productions.
 Aristocrats, based on the Stella Tillyard biography of the Lennox sisters in 1999, was another major production.

 One of Hall's drama productions, made as a Christmas show for the BBC in 2003, was the BAFTA-winning The Young Visiters starring Jim Broadbent, Hugh Laurie, Bill Nighy, Sally Hawkins and Simon Russell Beale.
 It was narrated by Alan Bennett, and directed by David Yates.
 The score, by Nicholas Hooper, won the BAFTA award for Original Television Music.

 In 2005, he received a Primetime Emmy Award nomination for producing Pride (2004).

 In 2011, he produced Hidden, a four-part drama written by Ronan Bennett, starring Philip Glenister, and was creative producer on Labyrinth.
 He served as producer on a 2012 adaptation of The Last Weekend by Blake Morrison, scripted by Mick Ford for Carnival Films and ITV.
 In 2013, he produced the Carnival Films ITV pilot Murder on the Home Front.
 He also completed a ten-part series Dracula for NBC and Sky Living, starring Jonathan Rhys Meyers.
 He produced the 13-part medical drama Critical for Sky One and Hat Trick written by Jed Mercurio.

-Hall produced The Durrells (2016–2019), a series based on Gerald Durrell's books about his family's life on the Greek island of Corfu.
-He produced the 2021 series Bloodlands, starring James Nesbitt.
+Hall produced The Durrells (2016–2019), four series based on Gerald Durrell's books about his family's life on the Greek island of Corfu.
+He produced two series of Bloodlands, starring James Nesbitt for Hattrick.
 His production Showtrial for World Productions aired in 2021.
+Between 2022 and 2024 he produced the ten-part series Day of the Jackal starring Eddie Redmayne for Carnival Films, Sky, Peacock and NBC Universal which was shot in Hungary, Croatia, Austria and England.